Xinjiang internment camps: History

 During the COVID-19 pandemic in mainland China, there were no reports of cases of the coronavirus in Xinjiang prisons or of conditions in the internment camps.
 After program suspensions due to the 2019–20 coronavirus pandemic, Uyghur workers were reported to have been returned to other parts of Xinjiang and the rest of China to resume work beginning in March 2020.
 In September 2020, the Australian Strategic Policy Institute (ASPI) launched its Xinjiang Data Project, which reported that construction of camps continued despite claims that their function was winding down, with 380 camps and detention centers identified.

 The Muslim-majority countries like the UAE, Saudi Arabia and Egypt were showing open support towards the Asian nation, stating that "China has the right to take anti‐terrorism and de‐extremism measures".
 The Arab nations were neglecting the human rights abuses to not ruin the economic ties they maintained with China, which is a crucial trading partner and investor for these countries.
 Moreover, the exiled Uyghur Muslims in these countries were regularly being detained and deported back to China.

 According to the Associated Press, a young Chinese woman, Wu Huan was captured for eight days in a Chinese-run secret detention site in Dubai.
 She revealed that at least two other Uyghur prisoners were detained with her at a villa turned into jail.
 Critics have largely criticized the UAE for its supporting role in detaining as well as deporting the Uyghur Muslims and other Chinese political dissidents at the orders of the Chinese government.

+Kamile Wayit, a Uyghur university student, was released on 28 December 2025 after completing a three-year sentence for "promoting extremism."
+She had been sentenced in March 2023 for sharing a video on WeChat related to the November 2022 "A4 protests" in China.
+Upon her release, Wayit was reunited with her family and is reported to be in good health.